Masudur400/job-portal-client/README.md

 ## Well Come To NextGen :(Service Site)

 ## OverView
-This project is a complete platform where users can explore the company's services, job postings, employees, and completed projects, as well as contact the company directly.
-Users have the ability to apply for jobs based on their qualifications and view their submitted applications from their personal profile page.
-The admin dashboard is beautifully designed with powerful features, allowing seamless management of all aspects of the platform.
-The admin homepage displays key statistics, including total users, employees, completed projects, job posts, and applications, along with a visual chart for better insights.
-Overall, the system ensures smooth and efficient management by giving admins full control over user roles, job listings, employees, and project data.
+● Users will be able to view our services, job posts, our employees, completed projects, and can also contact us.
+● Users can apply to job posts according to their qualifications, and they will be able to see their applications on their profile page.
+● The admin dashboard is beautifully designed and includes excellent features.
+● On the admin homepage, total users, total employees, total completed projects, total job posts, total applications, and a chart have been implemented.
+● The admin can manage all user roles, jobs, employees, and projects.

 * live link : https://job-portal-18a73.web.app/
 * client site github : https://github.com/Masudur400/job-portal-client